 I do not, for the life of me, understand why the cloth diapering vs disposable diapering battle became a “thing.”
-Somehow it is one of those topics where people will defend their choices as though it really fucking matters.
-You could make an argument on the environmental front, I suppose, but as long as your baby’s butt is covered (unless you’re doing elimination communication), it is no way a reflection of your ability to parent your child.
+Somehow it is one of those topics where people will defend their choices as though it really fricking matters.
+You could make an argument on the environmental front, I suppose, but as long as your baby’s butt is covered (unless you’re doing elimination communication), it is in no way a reflection of your ability to parent your child.

-If mom guilt is playing into your choice, step back and take a few deep breaths before you continue.
+If guilt is playing into your choice, step back and take a few deep breaths before you continue.
 Which do you want to do?
 Cloth is adorable.
 Disposables (AKA sposies) are easy.
 Here are a few other pieces of the diapering puzzle to take into consideration.

-Cloth Diapering vs. Disposable
+Disposable vs. Cloth Diapering

 This is a spot where people tend towards confirmation bias.
-If you want to cloth diaper, you can come up with evidence that it is better for the environment – less waste, less water used in production, fewer chemicals.
+If you want to cloth diaper, you can come up with evidence that it is better for the environment – less waste, less water used in production, and fewer chemicals.
 If you love sposies, you can point out that cloth has to be washed, sometimes twice, which uses both water and electricity.
 I lean towards cloth on this as long as it is not at the sake of your sanity.

 Like I said, disposables are easy.
 I’m sure even the most die-hard cloth diaper fan would agree.
-Cloth does not have to be as difficult as some people think but it will never beat Amazon Subscribe and Save on the barely-have-to-get-off-my-ass front.
+Cloth does not have to be as difficult as some people think but it will never beat Amazon Subscribe and Save on the barely-have-to-get-off-my-butt front.

 You can knock the difficulty of cloth way back by using a diaper service, but that has its own set of drawbacks, such as increased cost and being limited to certain types of diapers.

 For me, this is where I tend to get stuck.
 I can get cloth diaper laundry done, no problem, but then I can’t seem to manage to get any other laundry done.
 So we have clean diapers but the rest of us are wearing jeans of questionable integrity.